|A Brief List of Some Key Terms in Literature|

 Speaker: The personage or persona responsible for the voice in a poem; like the persona, the speaker should not be confused with the poet.

 Stress (or accent): The loud 'beats' in a poem; a regular pattern of stressed and unstressed syllables in a poem often gives the poem its distinctive quality.
 In literary criticism, there is no basic difference between stress and accent, and one concentrates only on two degrees of stress, unlike the four degrees of stress sometimes distinguished in phonetics and phonology.
-More details on this term are given in my fourth and fifth lectures notes of my Literary Stylistics course.
+More details on this term are given in my fourth and fifth workshops notes of my Literary Stylistics course.